 Stalin returned to Russia and over the next eight years he was arrested four times but each time managed to escape.
-In 1911 he moved to St. Petersburg in February 1912, when Gregory Ordzhonikidze, Elena Stasova and Roman Malinovsky were appointed to the Russian Party Bureau, on a salary of 50 rubles per month.
+He returned to St. Petersburg in February 1912, when Gregory Ordzhonikidze, Elena Stasova and Roman Malinovsky were appointed to the Russian Party Bureau, on a salary of 50 rubles per month.
 What they did not know was that Malinovsky was being paid 500 rubles per month by Okhrana.
 Stalin became editor of Pravda.
 Lenin, who described him as my "wonderful Georgian" arranged for him to join the Party's Central Committee.
 Arrested again in February 1913, Stalin was sent to the distant cold north-east of Siberia.
 The Bolshevik leader, Yakov Sverdlov, who was also in exile, found Stalin a difficult man to work with as he was "too much of an egoist in everyday life."

 When Lenin returned to Russia on 3rd April, 1917, he announced what became known as the April Theses.
 Lenin attacked Bolsheviks for supporting the Provisional Government.
 Instead, he argued, revolutionaries should be telling the people of Russia that they should take over the control of the country.
 In his speech, Lenin urged the peasants to take the land from the rich landlords and the industrial workers to seize the factories.